Versailles sustainable district contract

-- Diagnosis of the Versailles sustainable district contract (PDF, 44.21 MB) (in French and Dutch)
+- External site Diagnosis of the Versailles sustainable district contract (in French and Dutch)

 The City of Brussels and the Region are releasing 26 million euros to improve the quality of life of the inhabitants of the Versailles quarter.
 On the programme:

-- A new centre with facilities of 2,000 m²: employment, sports, youth and parenting support
+- A new centre with facilities of 2,000 m² including various areas: employment, sports, youth and support for parenthood

 - Improvement of public spaces and the green network:

 - Reinforcement and extension of the green corridor

 - Redevelopment of the concrete structures ('dalles')

 - Reallocation of the outdoor sports infrastructure

 - Safe crossing points on the Avenue de Versailles

 The Versailles district contract also provides a budget of 2.6 million euros for calls for projects supporting socio-professional integration, youth, urban agriculture, culture, sports and stimulating local, civic and association initiatives.